salimcodes/Machine-Learning-Projects/Credit-Card-Fraud-Detection/ReadMe.md

 1       492

-It is seen that this Dataset is highly unblanced
+It is seen that this Dataset is highly unblanced;

 `0` --> Normal Transaction